devotedmikae/devotedmikae/README.md

 <details>
 <summary>✦ Bσυnԃαɾiҽs</summary>

-1. DO NOT COVER US UP, we don’t like it.
-Yes this includes friends or moots by the way.
+1. Do not cover us up, we don’t like it.
+This includes friends and moots by the way.
 Unless WE hide behind you on our own initiative, please avoid doing so.
 2. We do not do ships or roleplays!
-We are not judgemental of your preferences, you can ship anything as long as it is not problematic or hurtful.
+We are not judgemental of your preferences and you can ship anything as long as it is not problematic or hurtful.
+Just don't assume that we ship the same characters as you just because we have a pony of the characters you pair.

 </details>